AsgerSommer/asgersommer.github.io/_posts/2017-12-05-counting-units-in-latex.md

 % Define macro \unitcount for including the unit count
 \newcommand\unitcount{\input{sum.sum}}
 ```
+3. Change `text.tex` to the relevant .tex file you want to count units in.
+Add more files if your document is split up.

-3. Use `\unitcount` wherever you want it in your LaTeX document to get the unit count.
+4. Use `\unitcount` wherever you want it in your LaTeX document to get the unit count.

 So, here's the caveat: it might slightly overestimate the character count.
 While TeXcount counts characters (abc etc.) and punctuation (,.), it doesn't count spaces.
 So here I'm using the amount of words as a proxy for spaces.
 Also, it will require your LaTeX-editor to allow shell escaping.